Bennettitales: Cones and seeds

 Seeds are dicotyledonous (possess two embryonic leaves), with a central embryo surrounded by three layers: the thin megagametophyte, the slightly thicker nucellus, and the protective integument.
 The upper tip of the seed is tapered and opens through a thin and often extended micropyle.
 A long, narrow micropyle extending out of the seed is superficially similar to the condition in living gnetophytes.
 Once the seed is fertilized, the micropyle is sealed by a plug-shaped extension of the nucellus.
 Unlike living gymnosperms, the tip of the nucellus lacks a pollen chamber (receptacle for stored pollen).
 The integument is dense and thick, with many layers of differentiated cells.
 This contrasts with the thin, biseriate (two cell-layer) integument of gnetophytes.
 Bennettitaleans also lack another gnetophyte-like trait: a sheath of fused bracteoles enveloping the seed.
 Most integument cells are not unusual in size or shape.
 However, near the micropyle the innermost layer of integument cells become radially-oriented and elongated, partially closing in on the micropyle.
 The nucellus and integument are unfused above the chalaza (base of the seed), unlike cycads or gnetophytes, where the layers are fused for much of their height.

-Cycadeoidaceans were likely self-pollinating, with their stems and cones buried underground.
+Cycadeoidaceans have been suggested to have been self-pollinating, with their stems and cones buried underground, although it has alternatively been proposed that they were pollinated by beetles.
 The flower-like williamsoniacean male reproductive structure Weltrichia is associated with the female reproductive structure Williamsonia, though it is uncertain whether the parent plants were monoecious (male and female reproductive structures being present on the same plant) or dioecious (where each plant has only one gender of reproductive organ).
 Weltrichia was likely primarily wind-pollinated, with some species possibly pollinated by beetles.

 Several groups of Jurassic and Early Cretaceous insects possessed a long proboscis, and it has been suggested that they fed on nectar produced by bennettitalean reproductive structures, such as the bisexual williamsoniacean reproductive structure Williamsoniella, which had a long, narrow central receptacle which was likely otherwise inaccessible.
 Early Cretaceous bennettitalean pollen has been found directly associated with a proboscis bearing fly belonging to the extinct family Zhangsolvidae, providing evidence that this family acted as pollinators for the group.
 The interseminal scales of Bennettitales ovulate cones may have become fleshy at maturity, which could have potentially made then attractive to wild animals that served as seed dispersers.